liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

 `title` attributes.
 Since that Screenlet needs to add a bookmark to Liferay's Bookmarks portlet, its View needs those methods so it can get and set the bookmark's URL and title from the UI.
 The Screenlet's View class then implements those methods.
-You need to define an analagous View Model interface for the Get Guestbooks Screenlet.
+You need to define an analogous View Model interface for the Get Guestbooks Screenlet.

 So what methods should be defined by the Get Guestbooks Screenlet's View Model